 – Beautiful beaches, good for surfing

 Halfway between Lisbon and Cascais, the neighboring suburbs of Carcavelos and Parede have a laid-back and tranquil quality of their own.
 With large, detached houses leading down to the beach, these areas are a favorite spot for surfers, owing to the quality of the waves on Carcavelos beach.

 The beachfront is transformed during the summer, as it is one of the preferred weekend getaways for Lisbon residents looking to escape the heat.

 Property prices in Carcavelos and Parede

 The average asking price for a property is €4,745 € per m².

 Advantages of property in Carcavelos and Parede

 Like Cascais and Estoril, Carcavelos and Parede also have a number of excellent international schools, such as St Julian’s School and St Dominic’s International School.
-It is also a hotspot for outdoor sports, in the winter months it gets some of the best waves in Portugal, and it is also a good spot for bodyboarding, paddleboarding in the summer, as well as kitesurfing and kiteboarding.
+It is also a hotspot for outdoor sports.
+In the winter months, it gets some of the best waves in Portugal, and it is also a good spot for bodyboarding and paddleboarding in the summer, as well as kitesurfing and kiteboarding.

 – Cheaper investment option